KalpanaUpadhyay/Introduction/README.md

 - 👋 Hi, I’m Kalpana Upadhyay
-- 🌱 I’m current pursuing mcs from DUCS
+- 🌱 I’m current pursuing mcs from DUCS.
+The file "intro.html" will tell more about me!

 <!---
 KalpanaUpadhyay/KalpanaUpadhyay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.